Himalayan-Academy/Siva-Siva-App/README.md

 ## API
 The loader stack provides a **backscript for the API to be shared between modules**, this exists inside a button called **API backscript**.
 Libraries also share their code on the message path for other modules to use but the core routines are a part of this backscript.

+# Working Back Ups
+  add this to the preopenstack handler of any module: backupStack  to create incremental backups of your work stack every 15 minutes. be sure .gitignore includes ".bac"